0xPolygonID/tutorials/mkdocs/docs/wallet/credential-wallet/APIs/API-overview.md

 # Credential Wallet APIs

-In the upcoming tutorials, we will discuss about the APIs that the credential wallet uses to get, fetch, save, update, and remove claims while interacting with the Issuer.
+In the upcoming tutorials, we will talk about the APIs that the Credential Wallet uses to get, fetch, save, update, and remove claims while interacting with an Issuer.